13717630148/2018_summer_vacation/README.md

 # OK, I'm back.
 ## 2018.8.26 Sunday
 ### Plan:
 1. Read two papers about KBs with RNN.
-Try to understand how to embed global knowledge into NN.
+Try to understand how to embed global knowledge into NN. ***Completed***.
+The models are easy to understand, but what puzzles me is that KBs embedding matrix.
+I don't know how to train it.
-2. Read papers in PPT.
+2. Read papers in PPT.***Partly Completed***.
+SemEval 2014 and SemEval 2016.
-3. Compare two tasks and make summary.
+3. Compare two tasks and make summary.***Completed***.
+I think ABSA is easier.
-4. Choose one of them and implement it with Keras.
+4. Choose one of them and implement it with Keras.***Not Completed***.

+## 2018.8.27 Monday
+### Plan:
+1. Finish reading papers in PPT and make summary.
+2. Try to implement three models.
+3. Process data of SemEval 2016.
+4. Solve problems when coding with Keras.